kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 #### Data Cleaning and Standardization

-The `BuildingDataCleaner` and `BuildingDataPreProcess` modules handle data preprocessing with the following steps:
+Our data preprocessing pipeline handles data cleaning and standardization with the following steps:

 1. **Time Series Alignment**: Ensuring all timestamps are standardized to consistent intervals (typically hourly for optimization, with sub-hourly data aggregated appropriately).